Hi! My name is Tina. Currently, I'm a third-year PhD student in Computer Science at Stony Brook University, advised by Dr.

 News

 - Our paper, Reconciling Predictive Multiplicity in Practice , was accepted in ICML Workshop on Humans, Algorithmic Decision-Making and Society 2024 .
+You can find it here.

 - I will be joining Dr. Ning Wang 's lab at the Institute for Creative Technologies at USC for the summer.
 We will be working on Explainable Self-Sware AI.